 Moderation isn’t about keeping your community safe from bad actors or creating a code of conduct (that you never enforce)—it’s about encouraging members to participate in thoughtful ways.

 If your community is a living and breathing city, the moderator is equivalent to the mayor.
-One wrong move starts to feel a bit like Gotham city, but with no Batman in sight.
+One wrong move starts to feel like Gotham city, with no Batman in sight.